GroestlCoin/libgroestlcoin/README.md

 **About Libbitcoin**

-The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
-The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
+The libgroestlcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
+The toolkit consists of several libraries, most of which depend on the foundational [libgroestlcoin](https://github.com/groestlcoin/libgroestlcoin) library.
 Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) instructions.
 There are no packages yet in distribution however each library includes an installation script (described below) which is regularly verified in the automated build.

 ## Installation

-On Linux and Macintosh libbitcoin is built using Autotools as follows.
+On Linux and Macintosh libgroestlcoin is built using Autotools as follows.
 ```sh
 $ ./autogen.sh
 $ ./configure